dhee-obaf/dhee-obaf/README.md

 ## Well, It's Peace Oluwadamilola Obafemi.

 ##  A Frontend Developer
-💬 I’m passionate about creating good and creative designs to make responsive solutions providing a functional, durable and friendly user experience that meets the needs of the users.<br>🧠 I’m currently learning React Native<br>🌍 I’m based in Nigeria<br>
+💬 I’m passionate about creating good and creative designs to make responsive solutions providing a functional, durable and friendly user experience that meets the needs of the users.<br>🧠 I’m currently learning React Native<br>👩‍💻 AI and ML Engineering is the goal.<br/> 🌍 I’m based in Nigeria<br>